taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Min, staring in horrified fascination at the slop on her plate: "Eh, probably not.
 I have a whole week to make friends.
 I can be pretty charming."
 Min lifts a utensil-full of slop and watches it slowly **"PLOPP"** back onto the tray.

 Soka shoves their tray away in disgust.
 Their face mask swirls and solidifies into: "This is ridiculous."
+Iri begins to gleefully consume the slop, and starts to send "data-shivers" to Soka.

 Min: "Yeah, is this seriously the only option for food?"